Today's Saturday • 10 mins read

 4. Lower stress and anxiety during normal and stressful situations

-A positive mindset can make out a silver line, even in the most louring clouds of anxiety.
+A positive mindset can make out a silver lining, even in the most dismal clouds of anxiety.

 - Cultivating a positive mindset arms people with a better ability to cope with stress.
 A positive attitude also increases life satisfaction.
-It helps refresh our minds and relieve our stresses.
+It helps refresh our minds and relieve our stress.

 - Positive thinking can reduce present stress and help one feel better about future situations.